MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 1. Right-click the project name in Visual Studio, select **Add** then **Class**.
 2. Enter "AuthDelegateImplementation" in the **Name** field.
 Click **Add**.
-3. Add using statements for the Microsoft Authentication Library (ADAL) and the MIP library:
+3. Add using statements for the Microsoft Authentication Library (MSAL) and the MIP library:

      ```csharp
      using Microsoft.InformationProtection;